apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.1, CHAR/CHARACTER and VARCHAR types are supported in the table schema.
 Table scan/insertion will respect the char/varchar semantic.
 If char/varchar is used in places other than table schema, an exception will be thrown (CAST is an exception that simply treats char/varchar as string like before).
 To restore the behavior before Spark 3.1, which treats them as STRING types and ignores a length parameter, e.g. `CHAR(4)`, you can set `spark.sql.legacy.charVarcharAsString` to `true`.

-  - In Spark 3.1, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations:
+  - In Spark 3.1, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive an external catalog in the following situations:
     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

 ## Upgrading from Spark SQL 3.0.1 to 3.0.2

-  - In Spark 3.0.2, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations:
+  - In Spark 3.0.2, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive an external catalog in the following situations:
     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions